 Having kids with such a big age gap is….different.
 We’ve started all over again.
-When Addie was 5 months old Elle was diagnosed with Attention-Deficit/Hyperactivity Disorder, inattentive type – so not only are we re-learning the baby phase, but we’re also diving into the world of ADD.
-And I kept wondering – how are other mothers handling the age gap? how are other mothers helping their daughters with ADD?
+When Addie was 5 months old Elle was diagnosed with Attention-Deficit/Hyperactivity Disorder, inattentive type – so not only did we have to re-learn the baby phase, but we also dove into the world of ADHD at the same time.
+And I kept wondering – how are other mothers handling the age gap? how are other mothers helping their daughters with ADHD?

 And I’ve started a blog about it all.

 This blog is, in part, an answer to my selfish quest to connect and share with other mothers and get the discussion going on the questions I’ve had all these years.
 I hope you find something enlightening, useful, and even humorous during your visit.